Jurickson Profar Player Props: Rockies vs. Marlins

 Jurickson Profar At The Plate

+- In 63.5% of his 85 games this season, Profar has picked up at least one hit.
+He's also had 21 multi-hit games.

-- He has gone deep in six games this year (7.1%), homering in 1.9% of his chances at the plate.
+- In 7.1% of his games this year, he has hit a home run, and 1.8% of his trips to the plate.

-- In 23 games this year (27.4%), Profar has picked up an RBI, and in nine of those games (10.7%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Profar has an RBI in 23 of 85 games this season, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in two contests.

+- In 42.4% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (4.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.